Ena-Shepherd/same-code-different-performance/README.md

 ## Perpoducibility

 This effect is present to some extent on all modern x86-64 CPUs although circumstances required to reporouce it differs slightly on different microarchitectures.
 The effect is most pronounced on Intel Sandy Bridge and newer CPUs with addition of Decoded Stream Buffer.
+To reproduce the result on some particular microarchitecture you may need to play with the number of `nop`s placed in a loop.

 Tested on:

 - `Intel Core i7-1068NG7` on `darwin 23.2.0`
 - `Intel Core i7-1068NG7` on `linux 6.5.13`
+- `Intel(R) Xeon(R) CPU E5-2651 v2 @ 1.80GHz` on AWS c1.medium